elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-18-cs3103-lecture-2-arp-dhcp-vlan.md

 ### Manage VLAN network wide

-- VLAN trunking protocol: Layer 2, maintains VLAN configuration consistency by managing the addition, deletion and renaming of VLANs.
+- VLAN trunking protocol: **Layer 2**, maintains VLAN configuration consistency by managing the addition, deletion and renaming of VLANs.
 This protocol helps synchronise the database
-- AVTP domain: Vlan setting, managed by a single entities (e.g NUS), the protocol is only for within this domain
+- A VTP domain: (also called a VLAN management domain) is made up of one or more network devices that share the same VTP domain name and that are interconnected with trunks.
-- Switches can be VTP server or client or VTP transparent
+- Switches can be VTP server or client or VTP transparent mode
-	- VTP server can modify the database
+	- VTP server mode: can modify the database
     - If its a client, it can only read but not change
     - VTP transparent switches do not participate in VTP but do forward VTP advertisment recieved through their trunk ports